Search by BreedSearch Breeders by Wisconsin

 Thank you for visiting Shiloh Kennels and Stables gundog page.
 Our family has owned and operated boarding, breeding, and training kennels for over 40 years.
 We have some of the best dogs and bloodlines in the country and don't just say that, we prove it by competing and consistently placing on the national level in field competition on a regular basis.

-I have been a member of many vizsla organizations: Vizsla Club of America, Vizsla Club of IL, Central WI Vizsla Club, Twin Cities Vizsla Club, Four Lakes GSP, and Northwest Field Trial Club.
+I am and have been a member of many vizsla organizations: Vizsla Club of America, Greater Milwaukee Vizsla Club, Vizsla Club of IL, Central WI Vizsla Club, Twin Cities Vizsla Club, Four Lakes GSP, and Northwest Field Trial Club.
 I have been the chair and secretary of numerous events for many years.
 Most notably I have sat on the board of directors for the National Vizsla Association, was the President for 4 years, and have been the active VP for the past 4 years.
 Was the editor of the Vizsla Field magazine and was the founder, chair, and secretary of the NVA National Quail Championship for the last 8 years.
 I say all this not to brag, but only to give you an idea of some of our credentials.
 I have been an AKC and American Field judge for many years and have had the honor to judge many different pointer breed Championship events.
 The most important thing is that we have many satisfied customers who's dogs are great companions, hunters, and competition dogs.

 We hunt our dogs and have many satisfied hunters around the country.
 They have been hunted on multiple grouse species, pheasants, quail, woodcock, and chukar.
 We are blessed to have been featured on Northland Adventures Outdoor show for late season grouse hunting.
 One of our dogs has been aired regularly on the Pheasants Forever Outdoor Show.